 The most critical systems are often the natural ones we've built upon, not the human ones we've built.
 We notice the failure of the dam, but the silent failure of the cycle that feeds it is what brings the civilization down.

-Read more →The world's bat populations vanish overnight.
-The immediate void is the sudden, silent cessation of ...
+Read more →Earthworms vanish.
+The immediate void is not just the creatures themselves, but the cessation of the...

 Read more →Understand dependencies.
 Think in systems.
 See what breaks next.